Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Text blocks

-The new text block feature made it easier for developers to read multi-line text.
-It uses three quotes, similar to Python and Groovy.
+The new text blocks feature allowed developers to more easily read multi-line texts.
+It uses three quotation marks, similar to Python and Groovy.

 Code - New text block feature in Java SE 13